Kern County Juvenile Hall Sex Abuse Lawsuit

 Settlement Value of Kern County Juvenile Hall Sex Abuse Lawsuits

-In the case of Kern County Juvenile Hall, we have a very good idea of the potential settlement compensation payout of sex abuse cases because there have been at least three reported settlements.
-The 3 settlements came in the abuse cases involving Officer George Anderson.
-The lawsuits brought by the 3 alleged victims of Anderson eventually settled for $200,000, $250,000, and $400,000.
-What was unique about those 3 cases is that the abuse did not involve any significant sexual contact involved by Anderson.
+In the case of Kern County Juvenile Hall, we have an excellent idea of the potential settlement compensation payout of sex abuse cases because there have been at least three reported settlements.
+The three settlements came in the abuse cases involving Officer George Anderson.
+The lawsuits brought by the three alleged victims of Anderson eventually settled for $200,000, $250,000, and $400,000.
+What was unique about those three cases is that the abuse did not involve any significant sexual contact by Anderson.
 The allegations of abuse involved Anderson watching the girls in the shower (a privacy violation) and then sexually soliciting them.

 This means that the potential settlement amounts of a sexual abuse case involving more significant physical contact, such as actual penetration, or even just groping, will likely have an even higher settlement value.
 In fact, we think an abuse case in which the juvenile inmate was sexually assaulted could have a potential settlement value of $500,000 to $1 million.